-- Fire risk assessment - Emergency Preparedness Pre-Incident Emergency Plan
+- Fire risk assessment. - Emergency Preparedness Pre-Incident Emergency Plan.

-Acceptable tyre storage includes, bundled tyres, pallet systems, horizontal systems, portable systems, and laced storage (outdoor).
+Acceptable tyre storage includes, bundled tyres, pallet systems, horizontal systems, portable systems, and laced storage (outdoor only).
 Unacceptable storage included "Tread Up" storage and uncontrolled storage.
 It also includes the dimensions for tyre stacks and piles, requirements of indoor and outdoor tyre storage,

-Individual stacks should not exceed 3.7m in height, 60m2 in area and/or 12.5 tonnes in weight.
+Individual stacks should not exceed 3.7m in height, 60m in area and/or 12.5 tonnes in weight.

-A maximum of four individual stacks can be grouped with each group of four stakes being a pile.
-A separation distance of not less than 2.5m at the base must be maintained between each stack, and 18 meters must separate each pile.
+A maximum of four individual stacks can be grouped with each group of four stacks being a pile.
+A separation distance of not less than 2.5m at the base must be maintained between each stack, and 18mmust separate each pile.

-For small tyre facilities (less than 50 tonnes):
+For external tyre storage at small tyre facilities (less than 50 tonnes):

-- Tyre stacks should be no closer than 6m to all buildings on the same allotment having noncombustible outdoor walls - Tyre stacks should be no closer than 18m to all building on the same allotment having combustible outdoor walls - Tyre stakes should be no closer than 18m to allotment boundaries, except in the following circumstances.

-For large tyre facility's (more than 50 tonnes), tyre stacks should be at least 18m from any boundary or building on the allotment.
+- Tyre stacks should be no closer than 6m to all buildings on the same allotment having noncombustible outdoor walls. - Tyre stacks should be no closer than 18m to all building on the same allotment having combustible outdoor walls. - Tyre stacks should be no closer than 18m to allotment boundaries, except in the following circumstances: - The far side of a public road reserve that adjoins the site may be considered the allotment boundary for the purpose of clearance, however tyre stacks must remain at least 6 m back from the actual allotment boundary or boundaries facing the public road/s. - Where boundaries have non-combustible walls/windows/doors of equal or greater height to the tyre stacks (3.7 m), the separation distance may be reduced to 6m.